-I'm a filmmaker based in New York City and Chicago.
+I'm a nonfiction filmmaker based in New York City and Chicago.
 While Present may happen to be my last name, a focus on being present is what binds my work together.
-Through experimenting with form, structure, and narrative, I hope to capture the connective bonds across humanity, and the moments in life that fill us with wonder.
-I often make work in and about the natural world, and by using unconventional means.
+Through experimenting with form, structure, and narrative, I hope to capture the connective bonds across humanity and to the environment.
+My work often focuses on the intersection of issues related to climate, community, and anthropology.
+I often make work in and about the natural world, and through using unconventional means.

-I'm in post-production on my first feature - an experimental-documentary called "American Dendrite".
+My first feature - an essay-documentary titled "American Dendrite" - premiered at the 2025 Lighthouse International Film Festival.
 It's a film about the thoughts and stories of everyday Americans, connected by water and geography across Mississippi River basin, and is one of just a few features to ever be shot entirely on Super 8mm film.
-To learn more, follow our journey making the film on Facebook and Instagram, @americandendrite.
+To learn more, go to www.amercicandendrite.com, and follow the film's journey on Instagram and Facebook, @americandendrite.

 You can get in touch with me at: